 1. What Are Your Credentials?

 - Certified Financial Planner (CFP).
 People with this title are trained to help you with your finances as a whole.
-To become a CFP, they must take courses, pass a rigorous board examination, and have several years of experience.
-They also pledge to follow certain Rules of Conduct, including the fiduciary standard (discussed below).
+CFPs have a college degree and several years of experience.
+They also must complete a training program, pass a rigorous board examination, and follow certain rules of conduct, including the fiduciary standard (discussed below).

 - Chartered Financial Analyst (CFA).
 CFAs focus specifically on investing.
-The title requires two years of courses, four years of professional experience, a series of exams, and specific ethical standards.
-According to Forbes, only 20% of those who apply for this designation from the CFA Institute actually qualify for it.
+The title is issued by the CFA Institute.
+It requires 250 hours of study, four years of professional experience, a series of exams, and specific ethical standards.

 - Registered Investment Advisor (RIA).
 An RIA also specializes in investments.
-RIAs must meet the fiduciary standard and, depending on how much money they manage, may need to register with the SEC.
+RIAs must meet the fiduciary standard and register with either the U.S. Securities and Exchange Commission (SEC) or a state-level authority.

 Which type of financial advisor you choose depends on your needs.
-For instance, if you want help choosing investments for retirement, you could hire an RIA or CFA.
+For instance, if you want help with retirement planning, you could hire an RIA or CFA.
 If you want to develop an overall financial plan, you could hire a CFP or ChFC.

 If none of these titles sounds quite right, check out the professional designations database from FINRA.
 It can tell you what specific titles mean, what education they require, and what organization backs them up.
 You can also see whether the organization maintains a list of official complaints or provides a way to check up on those who hold the title.